Lesson design

 6. Write just enough material to get from one exercise to the other.

 The most important point here is to start from learner’s needs and how they can feel connected, not from the tech details.
+It is very easy for us to start with what we would do, and over time every one of these lessons migrates towards a learner-centric design.
+Make a shortcut and start learner-centric.

 When advertising the course, connect it to your learner personas so that you get the right audience and they know why they should come.